idiotWu/angular-smooth-scrollbar/README.md

 ### ScrollbarService.getInstance( name, cb )

 Get scrollbar instance by giving the name, and instance is passed through callback function.
-If the named instance is already existed, callback will be invoked as soon as possible, otherwise callback will not be called until that instance is create.
+If the named instance is already existed, callback will be invoked as soon as possible, otherwise callback will not be called until that instance is created.

 ### ScrollbarService.destroyInstance( name )